zenangst/DockManager/README.md

 ## Description

-Show and hide the Dock based on if there are any overlapping windows.
+Mimic the show/hide behavior of Stage Manager based on open windows, but for the Dock.

 ## Author